Octanitrocuban/Earthquake-location/README.md

 Time computing with the parameter given in the example script to reach value of rmse lower than 1e-6 is less than 0.1 second.

 ### Explanations:
+This method works by simulating the evolution of a species under constant environmental selection pressures.
+The idea is to have the survival of the fittest which minimises the error.

+The first step is to create an initial random population.
+Here we are drawing random x, y, z and t position through a uniform distribution law.
+We calculate the root mean square error (rmse) for each sample of the population and keep only a percentage alpha of the best (lowest rmse).
+By doing this, we are simulating the death of the less well adapted individual.
+To create the new population we will create children of the survivors through different methods.
+The first one is to simply keep the survivors (survivors childs).
+The second is to randomly create couples of the survivors samples and to compute the average of their parameters (means childs).
+The third is to randomly create couples of the survivors samples and to shuffle their parameters (cross childs).
+The fourth method is to take the survivors samples and to add low level of noise to their parameter (mutants childs).

 ### Plots: